 1. Mesilla Valley Hospital, Las Cruces, New Mexico

 Since 1987, Mesilla Valley Hospital has provided quality mental health care and addiction treatment for adults, adolescents, and children (age 7+) in the city of Las Cruces, NM.
 They operate as a free-standing psychiatric facility, offering inpatient care and partial hospitalization programs (PHPs) that are accredited by the Joint Commission and the New Mexico Children, Youth, and Families Department (CYFD).
-Mesilla Valley is also TRICARE certified and has a special treatment track for members of the U.S. Military.
+Mesilla Valley is also TRICARE certified and has a special treatment program for members of the U.S. Military.

 Mesilla Valley’s inpatient treatment programs for adults, children, and adolescents are available for individuals struggling with the effects of several mood disorders and substance abuse.
 Inpatient care at this treatment center is recommended for people who require stabilization and medication management services and is delivered by a team that consists of psychiatric professionals, licensed therapists, and mental health technicians.
-With therapies backed by evidence-based modalities and holistic therapies like musical expression, Mesilla Valley’s inpatient services are an ideal match for individuals seeking long-term recovery.

 Location and contact information: